-APPROVING SUBMISSION OF THE FY2020 IHBG-CARES ABBREVIATED INDIAN HOUSING PLAN

-- WHEREAS, the Coquille Indian Tribe ("Tribe") is a federally recognized Indian tribe pursuant to the Coquille Indian Restoration Act of June 28, 1989, 25 U.S.C. § 715, et seq. ("the Act"); AND - WHEREAS, the Coquille Indian Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and that the Tribal Council is empowered to act for the Coquille Indian Tribe; AND - WHEREAS, the Tribe is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND - WHEREAS, the Tribe has established the Coquille Indian Housing Authority as its Tribally Designated Housing Entity ("TDHE"); AND - WHEREAS, the Tribe has received an Indian Housing Block Grant ("IHBG") formula allocation under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") of 2020; AND - WHEREAS, the Housing Authority Board of Commissioners and staff have developed a Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan that is required to access the IHBG funding; AND - WHEREAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW

-THEREFORE, BE IT RESOLVED, that the Tribal Council of the Coquille Indian Tribe hereby approves the Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan for submission to the U.S. Department of Housing and Urban Development and requests that it be approved; AND
+COQUILLE INDIAN TRIBE 3050 Tremont Street North Bend, OR 97459 Phone: (541) 756-0904 Fax: (541) 756-0847 www.coquilletribe.org RESOLUTION CY20080 F APPROVING SUBMISSION OF THE Y2020 IHBG-CARES ABBREVIATED INDIAN HOUSING PLAN WHEREAS, the Coquille Indian Tribe ("Tribe") is a federally recognized Indian tribe pursuant to the Coquille Indian Restoration Act of June 28, 1989, 25 U.S.C. § 715, et seq. ("the Act"); AND WHEREAS, the Coquille Indian Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and that the Tribal Council is empowered to act for the Coquille Indian Tribe; AND WHEREAS, the Tribe is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND WHEREAS, the Tribe has established the Coquille Indian Housing Authority as its Tribally Designated Housing Entity ("TDHE"); AND WHEREAS, the Tribe has received an Indian Housing Block Grant ("IHBG") formula allocation under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") of 2020; AND WHEREAS, the Housing Authority Board of Commissioners and staff have developed a Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan that is required to access the IHBG funding; AND WHEREAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW hereby approv E, BE IT RESOLVED, that the Tribal Council of the Coquille Indian Tribe es the Fiscal Year 2020 IHBG-CARES Abbreviated Indian Housing Plan for the U.S. Department of Housing and Urban Development and requests that it be D

-Office of Public and Indian Housing Office of Native American Programs
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing Office of Native American Programs